infinitered/gluegun/docs/plugins.md

 # Configuration File

+Gluegun uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) to determine configuration.
+It can be a property in the package.json, a `.,brand>rc.json` or `.<brand>rc.yaml` file, or `<brand>.config.js` JS file that exports the configuration you want.

-You can configure your plugin's name and also set up certain user-overridable defaults.
+In this configuration, you can configure your plugin's name and also set up certain user-overridable defaults.

 ## name